LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    Generates a keyed hash message authentication code for a given input and password.
-The method requires a ``-password`` parameter to specify the key for the hash and a ``-token`` parameter to specify the text message which is to be hashed.
+The method requires a ``-password`` parameter to specify the key for the hash and a ``-token`` parameter to specify the text message that is to be hashed.
 These parameters should be specified as a string or as a byte stream.
 The digest algorithm used for the hash can be specified using an optional ``-digest`` parameter.
 The digest algorithm defaults to "MD5".